maiki-mo/project1/README.md

 # Munder Difflin Project
-Creating a ficitonal Paper Website
+Creating a ficitonal paper company website

 ## Must haves
-Needs to be responsive in some manner,
-Use JS events and callbacks,
-Have some sort of animation,
-and uses HTML/CSS tags properly.
+Needs to be responsive in some manner, use JS events and callbacks, have some sort of animation, and uses HTML/CSS tags properly.